-LOGLINE – The God-King arrives on earth disguised as a carpenter and travels the kingdom helping people with his superpowers.
-Some search for him, some run from him, no one is ever the same.
+LOGLINE – The God-King arrives on earth disguised as a lumberjack and carpenter and helps people with his superpowers.
+Two young men search for him at risk to their lives.

 GENRE: Procedural One-Hour TV Drama.
 Think Highway to Heaven and Touched by an Angel.
 Each episode is about someone different Jesus meets and helps.

 TARGET AUDIENCE: TEENS & YOUNG ADULTS.
 America is on the brink of a new GREAT AWAKENING.
 The last one was during Billy Graham’s heyday just when it seemed society could not get any worse.
 This one will be led by today’s teens and young adults.
 (Faith-based movies are just now appearing.)

 FIRST-CENTURY WORLD: It has been two decades since Herod the Great died and numerous would-be’s have claimed to be the next king and failed.
 Now the word is out: The God-King is coming.

 JESUS is the first-century’s Superman: Superheroes are very popular.
 Many of today’s teens and young adults do not comprehend churchy words like savior or messiah.
 Jesus is called the God-man or God-king, his miracles are called superpowers, and he reads minds.
 Jesus was not just a carpenter.
 With no lumber yards, he had to go up in the mountains and chop down his own trees.
 He had to be a strong lumberjack.